SrinivasSubra/GETS/README.md

 ***********************************************************************************

-# RUN THE MATLAB SCRIPTS TO TEST GETS/REPRODUCE RESULTS IN THE ARTICLE
+# Run the MATLAB scripts to test GETS/reproduce the results in the article

 1) First install GETS for use in MATLAB by following the steps shown above
 2) Go to the GETS/MATLAB/Tests directory